 AD – I can still remember that feeling, driving my first car home from the garage.

 Alone.
 No husband and no driving instructor.
 I chose what music I wanted.
 I chose how loud it was.
 It was a summer evenings and I had the windows down.
-I had around a 40 minute drive as we picked it up from Stratford-upon-Avon and yes I was a little scared but I was so excited.
+I had around a 40 minute drive as we picked it up from second hand car garage Stratford-upon-Avon and yes I was a little scared but I was so excited.

 I’d considered how I would finance the car and weighed up a hire purchase versus my savings.
 In the end I chose my savings and a little help from family, which was kind.